 1 part dandelion root

 Use one teaspoon of the herb mixture per cup of water.
 Simmer in a non aluminum pot on the stove for 15 minutes.
 Strain.
 Drink 1 cup of the liquid mixture three times per day.

 There are no known serious side effects, contraindications, or drug interactions related to the use of milk thistle preparations.
 Loose stools may occur during the first few days of use.
-Always consult your physician prior to using any herbal remedies.

 Share This Page

 Disclaimer: The herbal and health information provided in this Web Site is intended as information only.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 You should consult your health care professional for individual guidance.
 Persons with serious medical conditions should always seek professional care.
 If there is a link to a product in an article, a small commission of about 4 percent may be paid if a visitor to the site purchases the product.